-While a fair few are able to adjust, some cannot.
-When out of their depth, they look a shadow of their former self, and suddenly it seems their Championship form must have been nothing more than a purple patch.
+While a fair few are able to adjust, some simply cannot.
+When out of their depth, they look a shadow of their former self, and suddenly it seems the Championship was as it good as it was supposed to get.

 If they're unable to make the cut in the top division, they typically return to the Championship to resurrect their career before absolutely tearing it up again and making everyone believe that maybe, just maybe, they could cut it in the Premier League.